 - Difficulty level – 2 out of 5

 There are two options to walk out of the town; the first route goes back to the beach the second one continues inland.
 Both routes join after about 1 km.
 We took the beach option, this route goes past the church and left through the bush to the beach.
 After about 1 km at the parking spot, the official route goes inland but it’s possible to walk on the beach Praia da Longueirinha for about 500 m and then go upstairs back to the trail.
-It’s the only place on the route for the whole day where you can actually get to the beach so don’t miss this opportunity.
+It’s the only place on the route for the whole day where you can get to the beach so don’t miss this opportunity.
 For the rest of the day, you can enjoy the stunning sea scenery but have no chance to get close to the water.

 For the first 10 km, the route goes through the dunes again walking in deep sand.
 After the small town of Cavaleiro most of the time, you walk on the gravel road.